quil-lang/qvm/doc/lisp-setup.md

 (Mac OS X).
 A Windows (32- or 64-bit) binary installer can be found in the table from [this page](http://www.sbcl.org/platform-table.html).

 Despite the ease of the above, it's not the preferred way.
+In fact, some components of the QVM project depend on an up-to-date SBCL and

 The preferred way is to install from source code.
 This will give you the full compiler documentation, as well as the full source code.
 It also allows for pretty rapid upgrading.
 First, install the binaries from [this page](http://www.sbcl.org/platform-table.html), selecting your platform appropriately.
-Installation instructions come with.
-After installing, download the source code, either from the source release, or bleeding-edge from `git`.
+Installation instructions come with the distribution in an `INSTALL` file.
+After installing, download the source code, either from a stable source release, or bleeding-edge from `git`.
 The source release can be found on the same page.

 Make sure that `sbcl` is in your path.